uppedtrout/Better-config/README.md

 The Thirty-Eighth Name is LUGALDURMAH
 The Lord of the Lofty Places, Watcher of the Skies and all that travels therein.
 Naught traverses the starry element, but that this Power is aware.
-His Word is ARATAAGARBAL and his Seal is this:Downloaded from www.holybooks.com The Thirty-Ninth Name is ARANUNNA
+His Word is ARATAAGARBAL and his Seal is this:
+The Thirty-Ninth Name is ARANUNNA
 Giver of Wisdom, Counsellor to our Father, ENKI, Knower of the Magickal Covenant and of the Laws and of the Nature of the Gates.
 His Word is ARAMANNGI and his Seal